SimonLeigh/couchbase-mobile-portal/md-docs/ready/installation/sync-gateway.md

 couchbase-sync-gateway-community_1.3.0-274_x86_64.exe
 ```

-When the installation is complete sync_gateway will be running as a service.
+When the installation is complete sync_gateway will be installed as a service but not running.

 Use the **Control Panel --> Admin Tools --> Services** to stop/start the service.

+The config file and logs are located in ``.

 ## macOS